 Seek medical attention right away if any of these SEVERE side effects occur:

-Dizziness; headache; lightheadedness; mild diarrhea or nausea; tiredness; trouble sleeping.
+Dizziness; headache; lightheadedness; mild diarrhea, nausea, or stomach pain; tiredness; trouble sleeping.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); abnormally fast, slow, or irregular heartbeat; changes in vision; chest pain; decreased appetite; excessive thirst; fainting; numbness of an arm or leg; severe or persistent tiredness; severe or persistent nausea, vomiting, or diarrhea; severe stomach pain; shortness of breath; sudden leg pain; sudden, severe headache, vomiting, or dizziness; unusual sweating.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); abnormally fast, slow, or irregular heartbeat; changes in vision; chest pain; decreased appetite; excessive thirst; fainting; numbness of an arm or leg; severe or persistent nausea, vomiting, or diarrhea; severe or persistent tiredness; severe stomach pain; shortness of breath; sudden leg pain; sudden, severe headache, vomiting, or dizziness; unusual sweating.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include difficulty breathing; dizziness; fainting; fatigue; severe weakness; slow heartbeat.Proper storage of sotalol:

 Store sotalol at 77 degrees F (25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep sotalol out of the reach of children and away from pets.

 - If you have any questions about sotalol, please talk with your doctor, pharmacist, or other health care provider.